m-lab/website/_posts/blog/2020-01-30-scamper-data.md

 COUNT(DISTINCT client_ip) AS num
 FROM (
 SELECT ndt5.result.s2c.ClientIP as client_ip
-FROM `measurement-lab.ndt.ndt5` as ndt5 LEFT JOIN `mlab-oti.base_tables.traceroute` as troute on ndt5.result.s2c.ClientIP = troute.Destination.IP
+FROM `measurement-lab.ndt.ndt5` as ndt5 LEFT JOIN `measurement-lab.aggregate.traceroute` as troute on ndt5.result.s2c.ClientIP = troute.Destination.IP
 WHERE result.S2C IS NOT NULL
   AND ndt5.partition_date BETWEEN DATE("2020-01-10") AND DATE("2020-01-11")
   AND ndt5.result.S2C.uuid IS NOT NULL